-Mentoring and mentorship training news, resources and funding
+Mentoring and mentorship training news, resources and funding for global health researchers

 NIH recognizes the importance of mentorship in scientific research.
 Unfortunately, in low- and middle-income countries (LMICs), formal mentoring is not often adequately supported by institutions, or included in formal training programs.